|Home||Products||Education||Your Physical Health||Learning Disorders||Neuro-Development||Bookstore|

 For those who are slow in just about everything they do, it would make sense to go to train the brain on very basic skills or early learned skills in an effort to develop important neurological pathways.
 An approach from Brain Fitness Strategies would probably be the most helpful.
 After improvement was observed, then the intervention would focus on specific processing speed that did not improve from the interventions from Brain Fitness Strategies.

-There are games that can improve processing speed.
+There are electronic games that can improve processing speed.
 Bop It is designed to improve simple auditory processing speed.
 It has several versions of the toy that can add complexity to the task as the participant gets faster over time.

 Spot It is an educational card game to improve visual processing time.
 Spot it offers a variety of card decks related to skills taught at school.
 These toys can be used as neurodevelopmental exercises if they are played often and over an extended period of time.
 As in all neurodevelopmental exercises, the participant starts well within their ability and then the task gets more and more difficult over time.
 This is what builds the neurological pathways.
 These games cannot be played once in a while and expect development of processing speed.
 It must be done consistently and frequently over a period of time to see significant improvements in processing speed.